thomas-lamiaux/rocq-prover.org/data/pages/roadmap.md

 ## 2. Trustworthy

-- **Certified Type Theory and Extraction:** The Rocq prover is based on the formal verification of its type theory implementation and extraction system, minimizing the trusted code base and increasing user confidence in results (C, D, E).
+- **Certified Type Theory and Extraction:** The Rocq Prover is based on the formal verification of its type theory implementation and extraction system, minimizing the trusted code base and increasing user confidence in results (C, D, E).